How to share your data room without losing control of your documents

-This guide covers how to share a data room link the right way - with proper access controls, tracking, and security - so you always know what's happening with your documents.
+This guide covers how to share a data room link the right way with proper access controls, tracking, and security.
+So you always know what's happening with your documents.

 When you share a data room link securely, you're not just handing someone a URL.
 You're controlling: